InBold Terms and Conditions

 4.1 Print Runs: InBold is entitled to an excess or short delivery of up to 10% of the agreed print run.
 If custom materials were manufactured by a third party, InBold is entitled to a reasonable deviation matching that supplier’s terms.

 4.2 Errors and Defects: InBold is not liable for errors the Client has not corrected in writing during the proofing stage.
-InBold is not liable for errors attributed to Client-provided materials, or for incorrect placement of elements if precise written instructions were not provided.
+InBold is not liable for errors attributed to client-provided materials or for incorrect placement of elements if precise written instructions were not provided.

 4.3 Repro Services: The Client’s quality control assumes full responsibility at the start of printing.
 In the event of errors in printing plates, digital files, or film, InBold cannot be held liable for resulting loss and is only obliged to deliver new, corrected print files.